Limits & Performance

 Endpoints are paginated.
 Combine pagination with filters to reduce payload sizes and render times.

-• Operations list (admin) GET /admin/operations Filters available: status, operationId, operationName.
+• Operations list (admin) GET /v1/operations Filters available: status, operationId, operationName.

-• Lines GET /admin/operations/{id}/lines Filters available: variantExternalId, variantName.
+• Lines GET /v1/operations/{id}/lines Filters available: variantExternalId, variantName.

-• Accounts (PRIVATE) GET /admin/operations/{id}/accounts Filters available: operationStatus, accountName, accountId, userId, email.
+• Accounts (PRIVATE) GET /v1/operations/{id}/accounts Filters available: operationStatus, accountName, accountId, userId, email.

 R --> P{Page has next token}